How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 Regarding the strategies, the surveyed literature suggests \textbf{[S1] to design and elaborate on a persona}.
-Chatbots should have a comprehensive persona and answer agent-oriented conversations with a consistent description of itself \cite{liao2018all, neururer2018perceptions}.
-For example, \cite{deangeli2005rescue} discuss that Eliza, the psychotherapist chatbot, and Parry, a paranoid chatbot, have behaviors that are consistent with the stereotypes associated with the professional and personal identities, respectively. \cite{toxtli2018understanding} suggest that designers should explicitly build signals of the chatbot personification (either machine- or human-like), so the users can have the right expectation about the interaction.
+Chatbots should have a comprehensive persona and answer agent-oriented conversations with a consistent description of itself \citep{liao2018all, neururer2018perceptions}.
+For example, \citet{deangeli2005rescue} discuss that Eliza, the psychotherapist chatbot, and Parry, a paranoid chatbot, have behaviors consistent with the stereotypes associated with the professional and personal identities, respectively. \citet{toxtli2018understanding} suggest that designers should explicitly build signals of the chatbot personification (either machine- or human-like), so the users can have the right expectation about the interaction.
 When \textit{identity} aspects are not explicit, users try to establish common ground.
-In \cite{liao2018all} and \cite{silvervarg2013iterative}, many of the small talk with the chatbot related to the chatbot's traits and status.
-In \cite{deangeli2001unfriendly}, the authors observed many instances of Alice's self-references to ``\textit{her}'' artificial nature.
-These references triggered the users to reflect on their human-condition (self-categorization process), resulting in exchanges about their species (either informational or confrontational).
-Similar results were observed by \cite{thies2017how}, as participants engaged in conversations about the artificial nature of the agent.
-Providing the chatbot with the ability to describe its personal \textit{identity} helps to establish the common ground, and hence, enrich the interpersonal relationship \cite{deangeli2001unfriendly}.
+In \citet{liao2018all} and \citep{silvervarg2013iterative}, much of the small talk with the chatbot related to the chatbot's traits and status.
+In \citet{deangeli2001unfriendly}, the authors observed many instances of Alice's self-references to ``\textit{her}'' artificial nature.
+These references triggered the users to reflect on their human-condition (self-categorization process), resulting in exchanges about their species (either informational or confrontational). \citet{thies2017how} observed similar results, as participants engaged in conversations about the artificial nature of the agent.
+Providing the chatbot with the ability to describe its personal \textit{identity} helps to establish the common ground, and hence, enrich the interpersonal relationship \citep{deangeli2001unfriendly}.

-Chatbots may be designed to deceive users about its actual \textit{identity}, pretending to be a human \cite{deangeli2005rescue}.
-In this case, the more human the chatbot sounds, the more successful it is.
+Chatbots may be designed to deceive users about their actual \textit{identity}, pretending to be a human \citep{deangeli2005rescue}.
+In this case, the more human the chatbot sounds, the more successful it will be.
 In many cases, however, there is no need to engage in deception and the chatbots can be designed to represent an elaborated persona.
-Researchers can explore social identity theory \cite{stets2000identity, brown2000social} regarding to ingroup bias, power relations, homogeneity, and stereotyping, in order to design chatbots with \textit{identity} traits that reflect their expected social position \cite{harre2003self}.
+Researchers can explore social identity theory \citep{stets2000identity, brown2000social} related to ingroup bias, power relations, homogeneity, and stereotyping, in order to design chatbots with \textit{identity} traits that reflect their expected social position \citep{harre2003self}.